 If you’re planning a day trip to Budapest, perhaps by visiting as part of a greater Danube river cruise or hopping over from Vienna, you can of course skip this section.

 For those planning to spend one night in Budapest, though, we recommend opting for a central hotel that will allow you to spend most of your day exploring on foot.

 Here are a few great places to stay in Budapest!

 Jackquaters — Located right next to Vaci Utca and only 100 meters from the Danube, Jackquaters is the perfect location for anyone visiting Budapest.

 Budapest highlights like the Chain Bridge and Great Market Hall are within easy walking distance.

 Hotel Erzsébet — With Central Market Hall and Vaci Utca at your fingertips, you definitely won’t go hungry while staying at the beautiful Hotel Erzsébet!

-Hotel Mika Superior — Not only does Hotel Mika Superior offer beautiful rooms, fabulous service, and a delicious included breakfast, it’s located in the old Jewish Quarter of the city, near the Dohany Street Synagogue and Hungarian Opera House–which is one of our personal favorite neighborhoods to stay in while in Budapest.
+Hotel Mika Superior — Not only does Hotel Mika Superior offer beautiful rooms, fabulous service, and a delicious included breakfast, it’s located in the old Jewish Quarter of the city, near the Dohany Street Synagogue and Hungarian Opera House.

 Getting Around During One Day in Budapest